triestpa/Guttenberg-Search/README.md

 The source code for the application is 100% open-source and can be found at the GitHub repository here - https://github.com/triestpa/guttenberg-search

 Adding fast, flexible, and accurate full-text search to apps can be a challenge.
 Most mainstream databases, such as [PostgreSQL](https://www.postgresql.org/) and [MongoDB](https://www.mongodb.com/), offer very basic text searching capabilities due to limitations on their existing query and index structures.
-In order to high quality full-text search, a separate datastore is often the best option.
+In order to implement high quality full-text search, a separate datastore is often the best option.
 [Elasticsearch](https://www.elastic.co/) is a leading open-source datastore that is optimized to perform incredibly flexible and fast full-text search.

 We'll be using [Docker](https://www.docker.com/)  to setup our project environment and dependencies.
 Docker is a containerization engine used by the likes of [Uber](https://www.uber.com/), [Spotify](https://www.spotify.com/us/), [ADP](https://www.adp.com/), and [Paypal](https://www.paypal.com/us/home).
 A major advantage of building a containerized app is that the project setup is virtually the same on Windows, macOS, and Linux - which makes writing this tutorial quite a bit simpler for me.
 Don't worry if you've never used Docker, we'll go through the full project configuration further down.